mj-crabtree/unix-admin/logbooks/lab04.md

 [root@UWS ~]#
 ```

 There was no real effect on performance, presumably because there are so few active processes running on the system.
+Altering the `nice` value will only have significant impact on a busy system.

 35. *Note the actual outputs of the time command for real, user and sys.
-How do the time differences between nice 19 and nice -20 compare to the time differences on a quiet system?*
+How do the time differences between `nice 19` and `nice -20` compare to the time differences on a quiet system?*

 ```sh
 [root@UWS ~]# time nice -n 19 ./cruncher > /dev/null &